 “Few works of fiction have attracted so many widely diverging interpretations as Crime and Punishment.
 It has been seen as a detective novel, an attack on radical youth, a study in ‘alienation’ and criminal psychopathology, a work of prophecy (the attempt on the life of Tsar Alexander II by the nihilist student Dmitry Karakozov took place while the book was at the printer’s, and some even saw the Tsar’s murder in 1881 as a fulfilment of Dostoyevsky’s warning), an indictment of urban social conditions in nineteenth-century Russia, a religious epic and a proto-Nietzchean analysis of the ‘will to power’.
 It is, of course, all of these things – but it is more.”Introduction (Crime And Punishment)

-“Talking nonsense is the sole privilege mankind possesses over other organisms.”p.
-242
+“Talking nonsense is the sole privilege mankind possesses over other organisms.”Crime And Punishment (page 242)

 Crime and Punishment is written in six parts, and it’s around Part Three that Dostoyevsky starts getting philosophical, sharing with us (through his characters) his thoughts on… well, crime and punishment, funnily enough.
 He picks apart all of the disastrous consequences of Raskolnikov’s “moral” murder.
 You could spend a lifetime analysing the philosophical questions raised by Crime and Punishment, but I think I’ll leave that up to the professors – KUWTP is hardly the place to dissect Dostoyevsky’s position on nihilism 😉